OwlSoul/MusicFolderShaker/README.md

 ## Installation

-Due to Python, well, *minor* problems with console and Unicode on windows, this script requires *win_unicode_console* module:
+Due to Python, well, *minor* problems with console and Unicode on Windows, this script requires *win_unicode_console* module:

 `pip install win_unicode_console`